zellij-org/zellij-org.github.io/docs/src/actions.md

 # Actions
 These are the actions that can be assigned to key sequences when [configuring keybindings](./keybindings.md).
+Or that can be invoked by the `zellij action` command.

 ## `Quit`
 Quit Zellij.